goldennovember2/gods/data-structures/stack.md

 This end is commonly referred to as the “top.”
 The end opposite the top is known as the “base.”

-### Use Cases
+### Use Case
 Every web browser has a Back button.
-As you navigate from web page to web page, those pages are placed on a stack (actually it is the URLs that are going on the stack)
+As you navigate from web page to web page, those pages are placed on a stack (actually it is the URLs that are going on the stack).

 ### Operations